⚠️ System is currently offline — submissions won't go through. Please notify reception.

 Relapse

 Teeth move naturally with increasing age, just as hairlines recede and body parts sag.
 Teeth have a tendency to relapse toward their original position following active orthodontic treatment.
 Full cooperation in wearing retainers is necessary to reduce this tendency.
-When retainer use is discontinued, some relapse is possible.
 We recommend long term (1 night per week) retention.

 Treatment Time